doctl is the official DigitalOcean command line interface (CLI).

 s3cmdto manage Spaces.

-Released v1.64.0 of doctl, the official DigitalOcean CLI.
-This release includes support for managing App Platform alerts.
+Released v1.80.0 of doctl, the official DigitalOcean CLI.
+This release adds support for creating and managing multiple namespaces for serverless functions.

 For more information, see the full release notes.